vlisivka/bash-modules/README.md

 ## Simple module system for bash.

+License: LGPL2+ (you are not allowed to include code of this project into an your non-GPL project, but are free to use, modify, or distribute it as a separate lib).

-Main goal of the project is to provide developers with set of bash subroutines, which are:
+My vision for the project is to provide developers with set of bash subroutines, which are:

   * useful;
   * work in strict mode (set -ue);